Wall Street gives up record high following weak results, Draghi

 The S&P 500 information technology index .SPLRCT fell 0.8%, with the Philadelphia Semiconductor Index .SOX falling 1.7% from record highs.

-Xilinx Inc (XLNX.O) tumbled 3.4% after the chipmaker gave a weak quarterly forecast, hit by the impact of U.S. restrictions on selling to Huawei Technologies Co Ltd [HWT.UL].
+Xilinx Inc (XLNX.O) tumbled 3.4% after the chipmaker gave a weak quarterly forecast, hit by the impact of U.S. restrictions on selling to Huawei Technologies Co Ltd.

 Facebook Inc (FB.O) dropped 1.9% after the social media giant said new rules and product changes aimed at protecting user privacy would slow its revenue growth into next year.